w3c/sdw/bp/BP-implementation-report-00002.md

 #### How-to
 Due to the close relationship between this best practice and [Best Practice 5: Provide geometries on the Web in a usable way](https://www.w3.org/TR/sdw-bp/#describe-geometry), this was described above.

+#### To-do
+Need to consider whether a second coordinate reference system, WGS 84, is actually required.

 ### [Best Practice 8: State how coordinate values are encoded](https://www.w3.org/TR/sdw-bp/#bp-crs)